MORE WARM OCTOBER WEATHER... RAIN ARRIVES TOMORROW

 WINDS & WAVES:

-SATURDAY: Partly sunny.
+SATURDAY: Sun & clouds.
 Warmer and a bit humid.
 A stray shower?
-HIGH: 75 LOW: 63
+HIGH: 76 LOW: 62

-SUNDAY: Partly sunny.
+SUNDAY: Mostly cloudy.
 Breezy and humid with scattered showers and storms.
-HIGH: 75 LOW: 59
+HIGH: 75 LOW: 55

 TUESDAY: Mostly cloudy and breezy.
 Scattered thundershowers.
 HIGH: 71